-Clinical practice can involve synchronous, asynchronous, in-person and/or online/distance learning environments; each candidate must have some synchronous teaching experience as part of clinical practice.
-During the pandemic, candidates may have some opportunities for practice that are outside of California public schools, such as tutoring or ad hoc work with small groups of students, or experiences within schools outside of California.
-These experiences should only be included as part of early field experience and the candidate should keep their program informed about these activities.
-Candidates need opportunities to implement differentiation strategies to meet the needs of all students in a class, and programs need to work with candidates to ensure that online, synchronous and asynchronous work with students provide these opportunities.
+Clinical practice can involve synchronous, asynchronous, in-person, and/or online/distance learning environments; each candidate must have some synchronous teaching experience as part of clinical practice.
+During the pandemic, candidates may have some opportunities for practice that are outside of California public schools, such as tutoring or ad hoc work with small groups of students, or experiences in schools outside of California.
+These experiences should only be included as part of early field experience, and the candidate should work with their program to ensure advanced approval of these activities as acceptable to the program.
+Candidates need opportunities to implement differentiation strategies to meet the needs of all students in a class, and programs need to work with candidates to ensure that online, synchronous, and asynchronous work with students provide these opportunities.
 Programs should prioritize direct practice with TK-12 students.
-Practice beyond direct TK-12 student engagement within placement(s) could be supplemented with proxies for practice such as teaching simulations, practice teaching among candidate peers, using video of experienced educators to analyze practice.
-These proxies for clinical practice also require supervision/facilitation from mentors but do not replace experiences with TK-12 students.
-The target for clinical practice during 2020-21 continues to be 600 hours, but the focus should be on ensuring that candidates have sufficient experience to develop their teaching practice and demonstrate readiness for independent practice rather than a specific number of hours.
+Practice beyond direct TK-12 student engagement within placement(s) could be supplemented with proxies for practice such as teaching simulations, practice teaching among candidate peers, or using video of experienced educators to analyze practice.
+These proxies for clinical practice also require supervision/facilitation from mentors, but they do not replace direct experiences with TK-12 students.
+The target for clinical practice during 2021-22 continues to be 600 hours, but the focus should be on ensuring that candidates have sufficient experience to develop their teaching practice and demonstrate readiness for independent practice rather than a specific number of hours.
 Work on a Teaching Performance Assessment (TPA) or engagement in pre-TPA activities under the guidance of experienced educators may also count toward meeting requirements for clinical practice.
 Programs are expected to make professional judgments about each candidate's demonstration of knowledge and skills prior to recommending them for a preliminary credential.